Our Feature Flags course is now live!

 import React from 'react';

-import { getLanguageFromFileName } from './getLanguageFromFileName';
+import { VITE_REACT_TEMPLATE } from '../templates/react-vite';

-import { FileNode } from '@webcontainer/api';
+import { getLanguageFromFileName } from '../utils/get-language-from-file-name';

 export default function CodeEditor() {

-const [activeFile, setActiveFile] = React.useState(() => template.entry);
+const [activeFile, setActiveFile] = React.useState(

-const currentFile = template.files[activeFile] as FileNode;
+const currentFile = VITE_REACT_TEMPLATE.files[activeFile];

 const language = getLanguageFromFileName(activeFile);